canro91/canro91.github.io/_posts/2025-01-10-JoiningManagementTrack.md

 Your job is not to appear on screen, except for some cameos.
 Your job is to make sure your movie gets done as expected and on time.

-For that, you'll need coding skills, but much stronger soft skills.
+For that, you'll need coding skills.
+Sure.
+But much stronger soft skills.

 You'll spend most of your time in meetings, not coding:
 * Daily meetings with your team,